TReed1104/glsl-shader-builder/README.md

 The following functionality is currently intended for Ivaldi in the future.
 * Implement the ability for ivaldi to run the compiled code through the GLSL reference compiler to ensure the compiled source is valid GLSL code.
 * Expand ivaldi to allow #includes within its component files, this means handling recursive inclusions.
+* Allow Ivaldi to handle component includes from non-relative directories easier.